 Why your PageSpeed score affects more than load time

 Visitors do not wait.
 If a page takes too long to appear, most people will leave before it finishes loading, and that behaviour signals to search engines that your content is not worth surfacing.
 A poor score feeds into higher bounce rates, lower dwell time and reduced search visibility.
+For website owners, web performance is not a vanity metric: it affects search rankings, conversions and revenue.

-Page speed is also a confirmed Core Web Vitals ranking factor.
-Google uses real-world loading data alongside lab data to assess your pages, which means a slow site can cost you positions in search results regardless of how good your content is.
-The faster your pages load, the more likely Google is to rank them favourably, and the more likely visitors are to stick around once they arrive.
+Google assesses your pages using real-world field data from actual visitors alongside the lab data PageSpeed Insights generates.
+A slow site can cost you positions in search results regardless of how good your content is.
+The faster your pages load, the more likely visitors are to stick around once they arrive.

 How to improve your Google PageSpeed Insights score

 The improvements below address the most common causes of poor PageSpeed scores.
 Work through them methodically rather than making sweeping changes all at once.
 Changing too much at the same time makes it harder to identify what actually moved the needle.
+Each fix targets the performance metrics behind your PSI score, and the performance report will confirm which ones helped.

 Getting your images to stop dragging load times down